lakmali-vishaka/lakmali-vishaka/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+vishaka+Lakmali!;" />
 </h1>

-<h3 align="center">I am a 2nd year undergraduate at Faculty of computing,Sabaragamuwa University Of Sri Lanka </h3>
+<h4 align="center">I am a 2nd year undergraduate at Faculty of computing,Sabaragamuwa University Of Sri Lanka My experience learning to code has been dynamic, filled with engaging projects and a dedication to lifelong learning.
+Even though I'm still improving, I'm excited to take on new challenges and have a growing interest in the field of artificial intelligence.</h4>

 <br/>